peterhinch/micropython-async/lowpower/README.md

 Floating Pyboard I/O pins can consume power.
 Further there are 4.7KΩ pullups on the I2C pins.
 The `rtc_time` module sets all pins as inputs with internal pullups.
-The application should then reconfigure any pins which are to be used.
-If I2C is to be used there are further implications: see the above reference.
+The application should import `rtc_time` before configuring any pins or instantiating any drivers which use pins.
+If I2C is to be used there are implications regarding the onboard pullups: see the above reference.

 ## 5.2 Application Code